Moesif/moesif-cloudflare/README.md

 </table>

-A function that takes the final Moesif event model as an argument before the middleware sends the event model object to Moesif.
+A function that takes the final Moesif event model as an argument before sending the event model object to Moesif.

 With `maskContent`, you can make modifications to headers or body such as removing certain header or body fields.